San Antonio Allergy Treatment with Dr. Jose Barrera

 There are two main ways to test for allergies: scratch tests and blood tests.
 The scratch test is the simplest form, in which the medical professional will place a small amount of the potential irritant on the surface of the skin (such as pollen or dust) and then make a small scratch on the skin to allow the irritant into the body.
 If allergic to the substance, the skin will turn red and swell at the site as the immune system rushes to defend against the irritant.

 Blood tests examine the blood composition to identify the presence or absence of specific antibodies that indicate allergies to certain irritants.

 Allergy Treatment in San Antonio, Texas

 Allergies occur on a spectrum, from the mildly irritating to the potentially fatal.
 If you experience an allergic reaction in San Antonio, Texas, you should consult with a trained, experienced otolaryngologist such as Dr. Barrera or Dr. Bothwell.
 Consulting with a professional can help treat the allergic reaction and potentially save your life.
-Simply reach out to Dr. Barrera and his team at 210 468 5426 or fill out his online form here to arrange your consultation today.
+Simply reach out to Dr. Barrera or Dr. Bothwell at 210 468 5426 or fill out his online form here to arrange your consultation today.